dnv-opensource/axtreme/docs/source/usecase_offshorewind.md

 Method such as Environment Contouring have been create to approximate the QoI with fewer runs of the simulator.
 These work better than the Naive approach, but have shortcomings.

-### RAX approach:
+### axtreme approach:
-The `RAX` package deals with this problem by using a fast surrogate model in place of the real simulator when performing the QoI calculations.
+The `axtreme` package deals with this problem by using a fast surrogate model in place of the real simulator when performing the QoI calculations.
 The process consists of 3 key steps (detailed further in "Basic Concepts"):
 1) #### Build an uncertainty-aware Surrogate Model.
 Once a small dataset has been created with the simulator (input and output pairs), a surrogate model can be fit to this dataset.
 For the surrogate to be useful it should:
 - Properly capture the (possibly non-Gaussian) randomness in the simulators response.